azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 }
 ```

-Combine data frames to one long form if you like but one can also operate on each of the datasets without row-binding
+Combine data frames to one long form if you like but one can also operate on each of the datasets without row-binding.

 ``` r
 mortalityData_long <- as.data.frame(do.call("rbind", mortalityData))